 The Waterfront at SeaWorld

-The latest development at SeaWorld Orlando is a 5 acre Mediterranean styled seaport area called The Waterfront at SeaWorld containing a mixture of shops and restaurants.
+The Waterfront at SeaWorld is a 5 acre Mediterranean styled seaport area containing a mixture of shops and restaurants.
 Look out for the street performers, they put on a very fun show.
 In fact SeaWorld do very well at entertaining their guests, with special pre-show entertainment at most of the main shows to keep you amused while you sit and wait for the show to start.

 Shamu Happy Harbor